brandur/sorg/content/drafts/postgres-atomicity.md

 `TransactionIdCommitTree` (in [transam.c][committree], and its implementation `TransactionIdSetTreeStatus` in [clog.c][settreestatus]) commits a "tree" because a commit may have subcommits.
-I won't get into subcommits in detail, but it's worth nothing that because `TransactionIdCommitTree` cannot be guaranteed to be atomic, each subcommit is recorded as committed and then the parent is recorded as a final step.
-When Postgres is reading the WAL on recovery, subcommits aren't considered to be committed even if they're marked as such until the parent record is read and confirmed committed.
-This is because the system could have successfully recorded every subcommit, but then crashed before it could write the parent.
+I won't get into subcommits at all here, but it's worth nothing that because `TransactionIdCommitTree` cannot be guaranteed to be atomic, each subcommit is recorded as committed separately, and the parent is recorded as a final step.
+When Postgres is reading the WAL on recovery, subcommit records aren't considered to be committed (even if they're marked as such) until the parent record is read and confirmed committed.

+Once again this is in the name of atomicity; the system could have successfully recorded every subcommit, but then crashed before it could write the parent.

 ### Signaling completion through shared memory (#shared-memory)